openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 -  If there is at least one return statement with an expression, and the type of each expression of each return statement is *R*, then the return type is *R*.
--  If there are *k* return statements (assuming that *k* is two or more) with expressions of types (*T*:sub:`1`, ``...``, *T*:sub:`k`), and *R* is the *least upper bound* (see :ref:`Least Upper Bound`) of these types, then the return type is *R*.
+-  If there are *k* return statements (assuming that *k* is two, or more) with expressions of types (*T*:sub:`1`, ``...``, *T*:sub:`k`), and *R* is the *least upper bound* (see :ref:`Least Upper Bound`) of these types, then the return type is *R*.
--  if the function is *async*, the return type is inferred by using the rules above, and the type *T* is not *Promise* type, then the return type is *Promise<T>*.
+-  If the function is *async*, the return type is inferred by using the rules above, and the type *T* is not *Promise* type, then the return type is *Promise<T>*.

-Future compiler implementation could infer return type in more cases.
-If the particular type inference case is not recognized by the compiler then a corresponding :index:`compile-time error` is generated.
+Future compiler implementation can infer return type in more cases.
+If the particular type inference case is not recognized by the compiler, then a corresponding :index:`compile-time error` occurs.

 See the example below for an illustration of type inference: